 Originally from Sydney, Nina and David Beale have been living in Singapore for nine years after a five year stint in London.
-The Aussie expat family moved into this beautiful Alexandra Park black-and-white house in 2015, with their two daughters, India (now 12) and Poppy (8).
+The Aussie expat family moved into this beautiful Alexandra Park black-and-white house in 2015, with their two daughters, India and Poppy.
 We explore the home and talk to Nina about moving and expat life in general.

 Where was your first home in Singapore?

 We were initially off Jervois Road, in a Spanish-style bungalow.
 It had a great outdoor area, and it was perfect for entertaining with young children.

 We spent a lot of time here at Evolve Arts Studio and our friends also live in the park.
 One day we discovered that the family living here were leaving and had to break their corporate lease.
 We put an offer in and got it; luckily there was no tender.
 We had always wanted to have a quintessential colonial living experience in Singapore and it happened to coincide with the girls getting older, and so the dynamics of the household were also evolving.